the1lab/1lab/src/Cat/Functor/Kan/Pointwise.lagda.md

 ```

 For the other obligation, suppose we're given some $M : \cC' \to \cD$
 and natural transformation $\alpha : G \to MF$.
-How do we extend it to a
+How do we ν it to a
 transformation $F' \to M$?
 By "matching" on the colimit, with a slight
 adjustment to $\alpha$: